 At LGBT Foundation we facilitate and support a number of groups.
 We aim to provide a safe and comfortable environment for people who may feel isolated, have recently or are thinking about coming out or are new to the area and are looking to make new friends.

-Each group has a different aim, and they may include different activities, but overall, groups can include discussions such as coming out, hate crime, confidence and dating, as well as activities such as crafts, Wii, board games, photography and workshops.
+Each group may include different activities but overall the groups include discussions such as coming out, coping with discrimination, confidence and dating, as well as activities such as crafts, board games, photography and workshops.
 In the summer months, some groups may go for walks or do activities outdoors.

 If you are thinking about attending a group, it may be a good idea if you call 0345 3 30 30 30 or email firstname.lastname@example.org to see if the group is running that evening.
 Most of the time it will be, but some groups are subject to change.

 If you are interested in supporting the groups by volunteering as a facilitator, please email email@example.com or phone 0345 3 30 30 30.